ImageMagick/Usage-Markdown/canvas/index.md

 You can also animate the ripples within the animation.
 Though you may need to use a much larger 'phase cycle rate' (the 'j = 5 \* i' expression) for the ripples themselves.
 Also as you are generating a cycle within a cycle, you will need to generate a much longer animation 60 frames in this case.
-However that has the benefit of slowing the larger 'flux' movements down too.
+However, that has the benefit of slowing the larger 'flux' movements down too.

 ~~~
 for i in `seq 0 10 359`; do